The Sixth Extinction: An Unnatural History: Chapter 1: The Sixth Extinction

 The ancestors of frogs crawled out of water around 400 million years ago.
 250 million years ago, frogs were the earliest representation of what would become the modern amphibian orders.
 Amphibians have been on Earth for longer than mammals or birds; they were even here before dinosaurs.
 Recently, it has been reported that the extinction rate of frogs is increasing.
 Based on observed extinction rates far beyond expected background extinction rates, we can predict that an event of a catastrophic nature is headed our way.
 A decade ago, Panamanian golden frogs were plentiful in numbers and easy to find around Panama.
 However, within the past couple of years, the frogs started to disappear.
 Kolbert states that studies by the National Zoological Park in Washington, DC, and a mycologist at the University of Maine, have identified the reason for the increased mortality of Panamanian frogs as a type of Chytrid fungus.
 However, Chytrid fungi are not naturally found in Panama.
 This left a puzzling question: how did the fungus get to Panama?
 Evidence indicates that humans were instrumental in how the fungus traveled.
 Kolbert uses the frog-fungus relationship as a symbol of how humans are introducing invasive species to various environments, where native species would normally have the proper distribution of alleles for their environment.

 Chapter 2: The Mastodon's Molars

 Kolbert explains how fossils of the American mastodon (Mammut americanum) shaped Georges Cuvier's views on catastrophism.
 According to Cuvier, there was no reason the mastodon should have died out.
 The mastodon was large enough to avoid predation, had large enough teeth to consume an abrasive diet, and had other phenotypes that should have increased its chances of survival.
-Cuvier concluded there must have been sudden and violent natural catastrophes that caused mass extinctions of viable species.
+Cuvier concluded there must have been sudden and violent catastrophes that caused mass extinctions of viable species.
 Kolbert uses the mastodon as a symbol for the idea that catastrophe is an important mechanism of extinction.